rinalds98/destination-unknown/README.md

 - For desktop and mobile view the quiz has the same design.
 To keep it simple for cross-platform use.
 - The logo has been centered for both desktop and mobile.
 While also the logo has been made into a favicon.
 - A game over screen has been implemented to tell the user the quiz has ended.
 It also shows the score.
-- The 'footer' section provides a copyright statement.

 # 4. Skeleton
 ## **Wireframes**